 Biology students who are interested in careers in the interdisciplinary fields of environmental studies (Sec.
 9.18.), public health (Sec.
-9.37. or scientific/medical illustration (Sec.
-9.42. can earn specialized credentials in those areas.
+9.37.) or scientific/medical illustration (Sec.
+9.42.) can earn specialized credentials in those areas.
 These three programs require specific advising from faculty (biology faculty for environmental studies and public health, and art faculty for scientific/medical illustration).
-Additionally, all three programs have application deadlines.
+The public health concentration has an application process -- contact the director of the program for information.